philipckwan/pck_encrypt_decrypt/README.md

 PCK Encrypt Decrypt
 =

+PCK Encrypt Decrypt is encryption and decryption tool.
+It supports both Linux as a shell script, and Windows as a powershell script.
-PCK Encrypt Decrypt is a shell script, Linux commands based tool that can encrypt and decrypt data files.
+It can encrypt and decrypt any data files.
 It also has the capability to partially encrypt/decrypt text files.

 Features